ShyVortex/simplified-monopoly/README.md

 # simplified-monopoly

-# My first university Java project
+# Course Details
 Simplified Monopoly is my first "big" Java project, done in University in the second semester of the first year.
 The course I attended in which we were asked to do a final project was called Programming II and it teached us the basics of the Java language, after the Programming I course in the first semester which teached us the basics of C instead.
 I've learned the positive and negative sides of object-oriented programming, the differences between programming paradigms and how to achieve the best workflow for developing a personal project.

+# Project Description
 It's a simplifed version of the Monopoly game because this was initially a pure CLI project, which we were asked to turn into a GUI one once we learned how to use tools like GUI Designer and JFormDesigner, without changing the logic of the code we had previously written.
 I study in an Italian university, so I had to make some changes before sharing my project here on GitHub.
 First of all, the documentation was